nischay-code/MERN_iNotebook/README.md

 # iNotebook 📘

-iNotebook is a cloud storage notebook application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+iNotebook is a cloud storage notebook application built with the MERN stack (MongoDB Atlas, Express.js, React, Node.js).
 It provides a secure and user-friendly platform for storing and organizing your notes in the cloud.

 ## Features 🚀